fauna/graphql-workshop/content/getting-started/data-access-patterns/index.md

     }
 {{< /mermaid >}}

 The application database contains collections for both owners and stores.
 Each owner can manage multiple stores and every store belongs to exactly one owner.
-This is a classic example of a one-to-many relationship.
+This is a classic example of a [one-to-many relationship][one-to-many].

 You can implement this database using the following GraphQL schema.